 But, how do you optimize your website for Rankbrain?

 Basically, the trick is in usuality and your ability to write in a conversational language.
-If you go all-traditional-SEO and start writing for the machine and only your writing is most likely going to be a pile of confusing sentences and words that don’t really make a lot of sense.
-On the other hand, if you write in a natural language that your readers can easily make sense of — you can proudly consider your content well-optimized for Rankbrain.
+If you go all-traditional-SEO and start writing for the machine your writing is most likely going to be a pile of confusing sentences and words that don’t really make a lot of sense.
+On the other hand, if you write in a natural language that your readers can easily make sense of, you can proudly consider your content well-optimized for Rankbrain.

 This article explains how Rankbrain works in more detail.